lm-sec/offensive-awx/README.md

 ```bash
 awx job_templates create --name='My job template' --project <id> --inventory <id> --playbook 'playbooks/hostname_whoami.yml' -f human
 ```
+> Adding `--allow_simultaneous true` will allow multiple jobs of same job_template to be run concurrently.

 Launching a job template:

 ```bash
 awx job_templates launch <id> --monitor -f human
 ```
+> Adding `--monitor` will print the stdout of the job and wait for it to complete.

 Reading the output: